Fork Lagoons, Queensland: Education

 There are no schools in Fork Lagoons.
-The nearest primary schools are Anakie State School in neighbouring Anakie Siding to the south-west, Capella State School in Capella to the north, and Denison State School and Emerald North State School, both in neighbouring Emerald to the south-west.
-The nearest secondary schools are Capella State High School in Capella and Emerald State High School in Emerald.
+The nearest government primary schools are Anakie State School in neighbouring Anakie Siding to the south-west, Capella State School in Capella to the north, and Denison State School and Emerald North State School, both in neighbouring Emerald to the south-west.
+The nearest government secondary schools are Capella State High School in Capella and Emerald State High School in Emerald.